bndes/trubudget-bndes/README.md

 ## Execution Guide

-The docker need to be called by TWS (Daily routine).
+The docker needs to be called by TWS daily.
 The easiest way is to create a Rundeck script to be the mediator.
 So, TWS will call Rundeck and Rundeck will call the container.
 The container will fire npm start, as described in the installation guide.